GrigK/tut_counter_bloc/README.md

 # tut_block

 A new Flutter application.
-BLoC tuturial
+Use BLoC pattern tutorial

 ## Getting Started